Two Cuesta College students test positive for coronavirus

 April 2, 2020

 Two Cuesta College students have tested positive for the coronavirus.
-Both students began exhibiting symptoms associated with the virus after the campus switched to online classes on March 14.
+Both students began exhibiting symptoms after the campus switched to online classes on March 14.

 One of the students informed his classmates during a Zoom conference on April 1 that he began suffering from coronavirus symptoms shortly after he stopped attending classes at the campus.
 The student, a Morro Bay resident, said he thought he had contracted the virus while working at the Albertsons grocery store in Morro Bay, according to the Cuestonian.